Direct construction of optimized stellarator shapes. I. Theory in cylindrical coordinates: Discussion and conclusions

 Consistent with \cite{GB1}, we find that at $O(r^1)$, for a prescribed $B_1$, there are two more $\phi$-dependent degrees of freedom than there are equations.
 Specifically, the six $\phi$-dependent unknowns ($R_0$, $z_0$, $R_{1c}$, $R_{1s}$, $z_{1c}$, and $z_{1s}$) are constrained by four equations: (\ref{eq:const_B_on_axis}), the $\sin\theta$ and $\cos\theta$ components of (\ref{eq:B1s}), and (\ref{eq:iota}).
 Thus, two of these six functions can be viewed as inputs.
 Choosing $R_0$ and $z_0$ as the two inputs amounts to specifying the magnetic axis shape, and the four aforementioned equations then give the flux surface shape that yields the desired $B_1$.

 We acknowledge illuminating conversations about this work with Gabriel Plunk.
-This work was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Science, under award numbers DE-FG02-93ER54197 and DE-FG02-86ER53223.
+This work was supported by the Simons Foundation and by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Science, under award numbers DE-FG02-93ER54197 and DE-FG02-86ER53223.
+This work was also supported by a grant from the Simons Foundation (560651, ML).